buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 We advise users declaring gang-scheduling-configuration by pod's annotation.
 First Reason, high level operator has no need to maintain gang-crd's life circle, for example handle `update/create/delete` events.
 Second Reason, from a Scheduler perspective, it's inconvenient to maintain receive-order-issue's between gang-crd and pod.
-According to practical experience, pod's annotation is enough for declaring gang-scheduling-configuration,so we build the gang's configration according to the first pod which declared the gang.
+According to practical experience, pod's annotation is enough for declaring gang-scheduling-configuration,so we build the gang's configuration according to the first pod which declared the gang.

 - `koordinater.io.gang/name`                gang name.
 - `koordinater.io.gang/bundleName`          equals to roleName.